Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 The --proxy-server argument tells Chrome to route all traffic through the specified proxy.

-Setup Unauthenticated Proxy in Selenium Firefox
+Setup Unauthenticated Proxy in Firefox

 Firefox requires a different configuration approach using the Proxy class.